Sunndal Municipality: Geography

 Sunndal is bordered on the west by Molde Municipality and Tingvoll Municipality, on the north by Surnadal Municipality, on the east by Oppdal Municipality (in Trøndelag county) and on the south by Lesja Municipality (in Innlandet county).

-In the southern part of the municipality lies the Dovrefjell–Sunndalsfjella National Park, home to a plentiful amount of impressive muskox.
+In the southern part of the municipality lies the Dovrefjell–Sunndalsfjella National Park, home to muskox.
 In the northern part is the Trollheimen and Innerdalen landscape protection areas.

 The municipality centers around the Sunndalsfjorden and the river Driva.
 The highest point in the municipality is the 1984.79 m tall mountain Storskrymten, a tripoint on the border of Sunndal Municipality, Lesja Municipality, and Oppdal Municipality.
 There are also many other towering mountains including: Trolla, Vinnufjellet (with peaks Dronningkrona and Kongskrona), Innerdalstårnet, Salhøa, Såtbakkollen, Skarfjellet, and Vassnebba.
 The Vinnufossen and Svøufallet waterfalls both lie near the river Driva.

 Climate

 Sunndalsøra has a temperate oceanic climate (Cfb).
 Atlantic lows can produce a strong foehn effect in winter as the air is forced over the mountains surrounding Sunndalsøra.
 Sunndalsøra has the national record high for January and February.
 The record high 33.1 °C is from July 2025, and the record low -18.9 °C is from February 2010.